Capital Punishment (Big Pun album)

-Capital Punishment is the debut studio album by American rapper Big Pun, released by RCA Records, Loud Records and Fat Joe's Terror Squad Productions.
-Released on April 28, 1998, it is the only album released during his lifetime and was regarded as "super groundbreaking" upon release.
+Capital Punishment is the debut studio album by American rapper Big Pun, released by Loud Records and Fat Joe's Terror Squad Productions.
+Released on April 28, 1998, it is the only album released during his lifetime and is regarded as a hip-hop classic, described by Black Thought of the Roots as "super groundbreaking" upon release.
 The album peaked at number five on the Billboard 200 charts and number one on the Top R&B Albums chart for two weeks.
 It was nominated for Best Rap Album at the 1999 Grammy Awards, but lost to Jay-Z's Vol. 2...
 Hard Knock Life.
 It was also the first solo Latin hip hop record to go Platinum.